Review of Blue Seal Classics Dry Dog Food

-After the natural flavor, we find yeast culture .
-Although yeast culture is high in B-vitamins and protein, it may also be used as a probiotic to aid in digestion.
+After the natural flavor, we find yeast culture.
+Although yeast culture is high in B-vitamins and protein, it can also be used as a probiotic to aid in digestion.

 From here, the list goes on to include a number of other items.

-Together, the pair features an average protein content of 27% and a mean fat level of 13%.
-These figures suggest a carbohydrate content of 53% for the overall product line.
+As a group, the brand features an average protein content of 27% and a mean fat level of 13%.
+Together, these figures suggest a carbohydrate content of 53% for the overall product line.

 And a fat-to-protein ratio of about 47%.

-Blue Seal Classic is a a plant-based dry dog food using a moderate amount of pork or poultry by-product meals as its main sources of animal protein, thus earning the brand 3 stars.
+Blue Seal Classics is a grain-inclusive dry dog food using a moderate amount of named meat and by-product meals as its main source of animal protein, thus earning the brand 3.5 stars.

 A Final Word